yuhuiaws/finetuning-and-deploying-llama-on-Sagemaker/README.md

 * For text generation,  the length of input tokens is larger, the generation time is longer;the length of new generation tokens is larger, the generation time is longer; the main part of generation time results from the length of new generation tokens.
 * When using HF pipeline API, batch inference/generation for pipeline API may increase or decrease the performance, which is up to the specific model, hardware, input tokens and output new tokens  (refer to https://huggingface.co/docs/transformers/main_classes/pipelines ).
 Also, from our experiments, for llama 7B fp16 model on g5.48xlarge:

-      a.
       When input tokens is short such as 10,  the performance is better when setting the batch_size of pipeline API to be more than 1 (because the latency just becomes large a little and throughput is improved more).

-      b.
       When input tokens is long such as 750,  the performance will become worse when setting the batch_size of pipeline API to be more than 1 (because the latency becomes very large compared with that of batch size 1).

 So please test the performance case by case when configuring the batch_size parameter of HF pipeline API.